SiddharthUchil/LangChain-Modules/README.md

 # Langchain Modules

-This repository contains course materials for learning the Langchain concepts.
+This repository contains materials for learning the Langchain concepts.
 Below are the Jupyter notebooks used in the course with a brief description of each:

 - **models_basics.ipynb:** This notebook introduces the fundamental concepts of models in Langchain, detailing their structure and functionality.